 Wardell Armstrong can undertake screening as a standalone service, or as part of our wider EIA co-ordination services.

-Scoping is an optional stage of EIA; however, it is a useful tool to determine and agree the scope of the Environmental Statement with the relevant planning authority.
+Scoping is an optional stage of EIA; however, it is a useful tool to determine and agree the scope of the Environmental Statement (ES) with the relevant planning authority.
 Our EIA Co-ordinators have the technical expertise to identify the correct scope of work for all schemes, ensuring that the ES is proportionate and appropriate to the scheme.
 During scoping we will liaise with technical experts, whether from within Wardell Armstrong or third-party organisations, to produce a comprehensive Scoping Opinion Request.
 Following submission of the request, our EIA Co-ordinators will liaise with the planning authority during the scoping process to identify potential issues as soon as they arise.

 Wardell Armstrong can undertake scoping as a standalone service, or as part of our wider EIA co-ordination services.